vuejs/vitepress/docs/guide/getting-started.md

 ::: tip NOTE

 VitePress is an ESM-only package.
 Don't use `require()` to import it, and make sure your nearest `package.json` contains `"type": "module"`, or change the file extension of your relevant files like `.vitepress/config.js` to `.mjs`/`.mts`.
-Refer [Vite's troubleshooting guide](http://vitejs.dev/guide/troubleshooting.html#this-package-is-esm-only) for more details.
+Refer to [Vite's troubleshooting guide](http://vitejs.dev/guide/troubleshooting.html#this-package-is-esm-only) for more details.
 Also, inside async CJS contexts, you can use `await import('vitepress')` instead.

 :::